Rush Limbaugh making more sense than anything anybody else out there happens to be saying because we here are invested in the truth.

 People walk around.

-You want to you think people are braced for hurricanes.
+You think people are braced for hurricanes.

 People are braced for Democrats controlling the national security apparatus.